kyma-project/kyma/docs/application-connector/docs/050-gs-calling-registered-service-from-kyma.md

 Our service will call http://httpbin.org.
 Save the received service id, as it is used in the later steps.

 2. Next you need to create the Service Instance.
-To achieve this you need the `externalName` of the Cluster Service Class.
+To achieve this you need the `externalName` of the Service Class.
 To get the `externalName` run:
 ```
-kubectl get clusterserviceclass {SERVICE_ID} -o jsonpath='{.spec.externalName}'
+kubectl get serviceclass {SERVICE_ID} -o jsonpath='{.spec.externalName}'
 ```

 Use it to create the Service Instance